E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 Source Code
 ___________

-The OpenQubit patch is located at: https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/QC/tree/OpenQubit This same link contains the *test_5.pkl* binary file for download.
+The OpenQubit patch is located at: https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/QC/tree/OpenQubit.
+This same link contains the ``test_5.pkl`` binary file for download.

 Source Code Documentation
 _________________________

-The source code is accompanied with `sphinx <http://www.sphinx-doc.org/en/stable/>`_ documentation located in sub-directory *doc*.
+The source code is accompanied with `sphinx <http://www.sphinx-doc.org/en/stable/>`_ documentation located in sub-directory ``./doc``.
 Instractions for sphinx installation can be found `here <http://www.sphinx-doc.org/en/stable/tutorial.html#install-sphinx>`_.
-The html documentation files can be obtained by executing the following command in the *doc* sub-directory
+The html documentation files can be obtained by executing the following command in the ``./doc`` sub-directory

 ::